occiandiaali/occians-wok-day/README.md

-# ourWerk
+# WokDay

+A play on the local vernacular to enquire for available, short-term/contract jobs, and the English description of the day of the week that isn't a weekend.
 Find work for your specific skill-set at a location near you.
 Find skilled workers around you in 2 taps of your screen.

 ## Getting Started